ga-wdi-curriculum/wdi-intro/readme.md

 #### We will not give up on you.
 - Even when you might have given up on yourself!
 - None of the instructors are here just to collect a paycheck.
-We're nerds, about web development, education, and you.
+We're nerds about web development, education and you.

 #### Trust that our decisions are informed by solid experience.
 - We rely on your feedback.
 At the same time, we ultimately have to trust in our own experience and expertise first.